 Student Conduct Information

 Below is the information necessary for all students to be successful members of the Mount Tabor community.
-All of this information is included in the 2018-2019 Student Handbook, which students receive on the first day of school (or the first day that they are enrolled).
-It is also presented by administration during Code of Conduct presentations during the first weeks of the school year.
+All of this information is included in the Student Handbook.
+It is also presented during the first weeks of the school year.

 General Conduct Guidelines